Frequently Asked Bird Questions

 to go, two good sites to check are the GREAT FLORIDA BIRDING TRAIL and WHERE

 These pages contain links to both public agency sites and private

 commercial sites.
-The Collier County Audubon Society does not endorse any
+Audubon of the Western Everglades does not endorse any

 of the sites listed nor has the material on these sites been verified for